TahaAbbasi-Hashemi/litera/README.md

 At this moment the program only reads a .lit file and creates the code file from it.

 The program only requires python2 or python3 it works with both.

+To use the programm run
+    literate --help
+or
+    literate filename.lit